ConEmu/ConEmu.github.io/en/ConEmuC.md

 ## ConEmuC.exe command line switches  {#ConEmuC_switches}

-**Note** From build 140106 you may use '-'style switches with ConEmuC too, for example, following commands acts the same.
+**Note** From build 140106 you may use '-'style switches with ConEmuC too, for example, following commands are the same.

 ~~~
 ConEmuC /IsConEmu